High quality learning and teaching is at the heart of St Joseph’s School.

 Circle Solutions is used from Prep- Yr 6 and enables students to feel connected and belong as well as to listen to others and put forward their ideas.

 To foster relationships and safety, our school has a buddy system where Preps and Yr 5 / Yr 1 and Yr 6 regularly get together for a variety of learning and community activities.

 Digital Citizenship and eLearning

 This is a high priority at St Joseph’s.
 Students and staff form a school-wide learning community where online and digital modes of learning are explored.
 We believe that we have a responsibility and obligation to engage students in 21st Century learning and as such we give students access to devices such as iPads and Chromebooks to engage, learn and share.

 Students from Years 3-6 are provided with their own school-owned and managed iPad.
 We are conscious of the necessity to prepare young people for their future in a global society, well-equipped to face the challenges of the 21st century.
 We strive therefore to offer all students the opportunity to use information and communication technologies in an appropriate and discerning way.
 We assist them to develop creative and critical thinking skills and the ability to work productively both independently and cooperatively.

-All students receive weekly specialist teaching in the area of Physical Education.
+All students receive weekly specialist teaching in Physical Education.
 This includes a swimming program for one term per year.
-Classroom teachers supplement this with additional time of physical activity per week.
+Classroom teachers supplement this with additional physical activity per week.